Duggar Family News: Is Yet Another Sex Scandal Brewing In the ‘Counting On’ Family?

 — ImmanuelMinistries (@ImmanuelMinis) January 17, 2017

 According to court records obtained by In Touch, Robertson, 46, is a convicted sex offender.
 In 2000, Robertson was convicted in South Carolina of criminal sexual conduct in the third degree.
-According to the South Carolina Legislature’s website, a person is guilty of that specific crime if:

-“the actor engages in sexual battery with the victim and the actor knows or has reason to know that the victim is mentally defective, mentally incapacitated, or physically helpless” OR “the actor engages in sexual battery with the victim and the actor uses force or coercion to accomplish the sexual battery.”
+According to the South Carolina Legislature’s website, a person is guilty of that specific crime if “the actor engages in sexual battery with the victim and the actor knows or has reason to know that the victim is mentally defective, mentally incapacitated, or physically helpless” or “the actor engages in sexual battery with the victim and the actor uses force or coercion to accomplish the sexual battery.”

 Christian News Today provides some more specifics about Robertson’s crime.
 In late 1999, Robertson entered the bedroom of the victim, removed her pants, and anally penetrated her with his penis.
-Robertson denies doing anything wrong; in a since-deleted Facebook post, Robertson said that his roommate walked in on the two consenting adults in the act and, confused, accused him of sexual assault.
-He also said that he took a plea-bargain to avoid jail time.
+Robertson denies doing anything wrong.
+In a since-deleted Facebook post, Robertson said that his roommate walked in on the two consenting adults in the act and, confused, accused him of sexual assault.
+He also said that he took a plea bargain to avoid jail time.

-Robertson didn’t do any time for this crime, and was instead sentenced to a year’s probation and made to pay $943 in restitution.
+Robertson didn’t do any time for this crime and was instead sentenced to a year’s probation and made to pay $943 in restitution.
 In 2008, he was officially pardoned and removed from the sex offender registry.

 He tells In Touch Weekly that the past is behind him.